 We are more than trauma specialists.
-We have the added bonus of having been in the counselling field for 20+ years and with our doctoral degrees in counselling, we understand the complexities of human nature which makes us ideal for helping you detect issues that could have short and long term consequences for you and your employees.
+We have the added bonus of having been in the counselling, trauma and addiction fields for 25+ years and with our doctoral degrees in counselling, we understand the complexities of human nature which makes us ideal for helping you detect issues that could have short and long term consequences for you and your employees.

 What is your approach?

 Our approach is to ensure that crisis situations have the minimum impact on your organization.
 With your permission and the employee’s permission we can provide follow up interventions and/or counselling to ensure that crisis issues do not impair the employee’s ability to function in a healthy, constructive and productive way.

 You can contract only for services that you need without having to sign up for any of our other services.

 What is your model of working with people?

 At ACT we believe in a resiliency model.
 One that believes people can “bounce back” from a crisis situation without long term impairment.
 Sometimes people need support to get back to functioning normally and we provide the practical skills and education so people can once again cope with life on an even keel.